jeffklassen/react-express-webpack-seed/README.md

-# node-next-seed
+# static-server-seed

-This is a _very_ simple seed project used for bootstrapping projects using the most recent version of nodejs.
+This is a _very_ simple seed project used for bootstrapping a static webserver.

 Simply clone the project, then `npm install && npm start`